 In order to understand how to formulate a plan for business succession, you should start considering the answers to a number of important questions, including:

-- Do you know how you are financially going to achieve your retirement goals?
-You should identify a cash value for your retirement portfolio which represents a comfortable lifestyle.
+- Do you know how you are going to achieve your retirement goals?
+We help you identify a cash value for your retirement portfolio which represents a comfortable lifestyle.

 - What is your business worth today?
 You must understand the cash value of your business in the market, not what it means to you personally.
 Getting the actual valuation is the only way to understand the tax ramifications involved.